Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/022/Chapter022-draft5.md

 "The wards work with natural forces instead of fighting them," Lin called back, her theoretical understanding proven by practical demonstration.
 Water that struck the ship's sides parted around runic barriers that guided destructive energy away from vulnerable areas.
 "Traditional magic was always about partnership rather than domination."

-"This is impossible," young Jorik shouted while staring at lightning that curved away from their mast like it was avoiding deliberate contact.
+"This is impossible," one of Erik's crew shouted, staring at lightning that curved away from their mast like it was avoiding deliberate contact.
 "Storms don't just decide to leave ships alone."

 "This one does," Greta replied with growing conviction, watching divine will manifest through traditional magic that served protective purposes better than any Church blessing she'd ever witnessed.
 "The Light guides truth, wherever it may be found."

 The storm's intensity continued to build around them, but the ship sailed through chaos as if protected by invisible barriers that turned natural fury into harmless spectacle.
-Lin felt the ward array drawing energy from the tempest itself, using the storm's own power to strengthen protective barriers—traditional magic that worked with natural forces rather than opposing them.
+Lin felt the ward array drawing energy from the tempest itself, using the storm's own power to strengthen protective barriers.
+Traditional magic that worked with natural forces rather than opposing them.

-As the weather began to clear, revealing calmer waters ahead, Erik's crew gathered on deck with expressions that mixed awe, fear, and desperate hope.
+As the weather began to clear, revealing calmer waters ahead, the crew gathered on deck with expressions that mixed awe, fear, and desperate hope.
 These were men who'd watched friends die in storms like the one they'd just sailed through without taking a single casualty.

-"How?"
-Old Henrik asked, his voice shaking with the recognition that everything he'd believed about maritime survival had just been proven wrong.
+"How?" one sailor asked, his voice shaking with the recognition that everything he'd believed about maritime survival had just been proven wrong.
 "How is this possible?"

 "Traditional knowledge that was never actually lost," Lin replied gently.
 "Just suppressed by people who preferred control over effectiveness."